Indian Police Service: Follow-up from Supreme Court

 In 2006, due to a lack of action by all the state governments, the Supreme Court ordered the state governments to report to it why the reform measures outlined were not implemented.
 After being questioned in front of the judges of the Supreme Court, the state governments finally started to reform the police forces and give them the operational independence they need for fearless and proper law enforcement.
-Tamil Nadu Police has been in the forefront of application of the new referendum.
+Tamil Nadu Police has been at the forefront of the application of the new reform.

-Again, in October 2012, a Supreme Court bench of Chief Justice Altamas Kabir and justices S. S. Nijjar and Jasti Chelameswar asked all state governments and Union territories to inform about compliance of its September 2006 judgement.
-The order was passed when Prakash Singh through his lawyer Prashant Bhushan said that many of the reforms (ordered by the Supreme Court) have yet not been implemented by many state governments.
+Again, in October 2012, a Supreme Court bench of Chief Justice Altamas Kabir and justices S. S. Nijjar and Jasti Chelameswar asked all state governments and Union territories to inform about compliance with its September 2006 judgement.
+The order was passed when Prakash Singh, through his lawyer Prashant Bhushan, said that many of the reforms (ordered by the Supreme Court) have yet to be implemented by many state governments.

 Concerns

-Corruption

-Some IPS officers have been accused of public corruption, money laundering, drug trafficking, and unjust use of power.
-There have been various instances of abuse of the public by officers.
-High-ranking officers often enjoy many luxuries for no cost.
-There is also opportunity to receive extra payment for doing specific tasks on the job.